MoneyTransfers

 8

-Cheapest way to send money to Benin from South Africa: WorldRemit
+Cheapest way to send money from South Africa to Benin: WorldRemit

-Data collected over the past six months show that WorldRemit is 0% cheaper than the second-best option.
+Against the others tested, WorldRemit is 0% cheaper than the second-best option.

 *The most common fee applied to ZAR-XOF by WorldRemit, based on data from the past six months.